-Brain tumors are the deadliest form of childhood cancer, accounting for 30% of all cancer deaths each year.* Sometimes just centimeters in size, these tumors present real treatment challenges because of their critical location in the brain.
+Brain tumors are the deadliest form of childhood cancer in the United States, accounting for 30% of all cancer deaths each year.
+Sometimes just centimeters in size, these tumors present real treatment challenges because of their critical location in the brain.

-Even though the five-year survival rate is 74%**, the reality is that even children who survive 5 years after diagnosis are not necessarily cancer-free, and they may not survive 6 years.
+Even though the five-year survival rate is 76%, the reality is that even children who survive five years after diagnosis are not necessarily cancer-free, and they may not survive six years.

 So, how can you help children with brain tumors?